iichelhadi/miEdgeR/README.md

 Please do not reuse or redistribute without permission.

 📄 This package underpins the analyses in:
-Iich E. (2026) Large-scale single-cell atlas integration to resolve beta-cell state transitions under metabolic stress. bioRxiv.
+Iich E. (2026) Integrated meta-analysis of public human pancreatic single-cell transcriptomes reveals distinct beta-cell state trajectories across aging and diabetes. bioRxiv.
 A citable version will be released upon manuscript acceptance.